S'hymnu sardu nationale: History

-Dating back to the 1830s, the anthem was written by the Sardinian priest Vittorio Angius, who became secular in 1842.
-The music was composed by a maestro from Sassari, Giovanni Gonella (1804- 1854), who was also the musician of the Brigata Regina.

-The anthem was first performed at the Cagliari Civic Theater on February 20, 1844.
+Dating back to the 1830s, the anthem was written in the Logudorese dialect of Sardinian by the Sardinian priest Vittorio Angius, who became secular in 1842.
+The music was composed by a maestro from Sassari, Giovanni Gonella (1804–1854), who was also the musician of the Brigata Regina.
+The anthem was first performed at the Cagliari Civic Theatre on 20 February 1844.

-The original score was found in the archives of the Music Auditorium in Cagliari by the Prof. Francesco Cesare Casula, then head of Institute of History of Mediterranean Europe (ISEM) of Italy's National Research Council (CNR).
+The original score was found in the archives of the Music Auditorium in Cagliari by Prof. Francesco Cesare Casula, then head of Institute of History of Mediterranean Europe (ISEM) of Italy's National Research Council (CNR).
 According to Casula, the official hymn was held in high regard by the rulers from the Italian mainland in Piedmont.
 On the express wishes of Victor Emmanuel III of Italy, it was officially performed for the last time in 1937, by the choir of the Sistine Chapel, the Director of which being Lorenzo Perosi, when the Golden Rose was conferred to Queen Elena by Pope Pius XI.